 Between 2008 and 2015, under the leadership of former executive director Kelley Ellsworth, Byte Back grew nearly 10-fold in funding, number of course sites, number of students, and staff.

 In 2015, Byte Back appointed a new executive director, Elizabeth Lindsey, who brought valuable experience in workforce development and leading nonprofit expansion.
 Under Elizabeth’s nationally recognized leadership, Byte Back has thrived as a dynamic nonprofit with a pathway of inclusive tech training that leads to living-wage careers.

-After 20 years in Brookland, Byte Back moved to a new office in Noma in 2017.
+After 20 years in Brookland, Byte Back moved to a new office in the Wasghinton, DC NoMa neighborhood in 2017.
 The headquarters office, at 899 North Capitol Street, ensures that students have cutting-edge technology in a clean, safe, and highly accessible environment.

-After winning CAD $1 million in the TD Ready Challenge, Byte Back expanded classes to Baltimore, MD in 2019, and taught more than 50 students in its first six months there.
+After winning CAD $1 million in the TD Ready Challenge, Byte Back expanded classes to Baltimore in 2019 and taught more than 50 students in the first six months there.

 Byte Back was named “One of the Best” nonprofits by the Catalogue for Philanthropy in 2010, 2014, 2018, and 2019.

 Closing the digital divide through tech training has given people hope and opened doors to living-wage jobs.
 Since 1997, Byte Back has served thousands of adults for free, helping them acquire marketable skills and obtain meaningful employment.

 Start your career in tech with free, skill-based classes that help you earn more.